gregnrobinson/blinkstick-ansible/README.md

   serial: BS000001-3.0 # Run ansible-playbook main.yaml -t get-info to get this value for each node.
 ```

-If you want to find the blinkstick serial numbers after mofifying the IP addresses, run the `get-info` tage.
-This saves you from logging into to each one to view the serial.
+If you want to find the blinkstick serial numbers after mofifying the IP addresses, run the `get-info` tag.
+This saves you from logging into each node to find the serials.

 ## Available Commands